sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_01.rst

    ever seeing a satisfying scientific approach to either.

 -  *The first rule of tautology club is the first rule of tautology club*.
-Thit is not a substantive claim of any kind.
+This is not a substantive claim of any kind.
 It is true by definition.
 No conceivable state of nature could possibly be inconsistent with this claim.
-We say that thit is an unfalsifiable hypothesis, and as such it is outside the domain of science.
+We say that this is an unfalsifiable hypothesis, and as such it is outside the domain of science.
 Whatever else you do in science your claims must have the possibility of being wrong.